sadanandpai/git-guide/README.md

 ### 12. I am asked to raise a Pull Request (PR) to a branch.
 What am I supposed to do?

 You can follow the same steps as given in the previous question.
 Once done you will push the code and raise a PR.
-Its that simple.
-Here we assume you are on 'develop' branch and raising PR to 'main' branch.
+It's that simple.
+Here we assume you are on the 'develop' branch and raising PR to the 'main' branch.

 - Create a new branch `git checkout -b <my-branch-name>`
 - Stage all the changes `git add *`
 - Commit the changes `git commit -m "<some commit message>"`
-- Push the chages `git push` (as the branch is not present on the remote, it will show the command to use)
+- Push the changes `git push` (as the branch is not present on the remote, it will show the command to use)
 - Enter `git push --set-upstream origin <my-branch-name>`

 <img width="872" alt="" src="https://user-images.githubusercontent.com/12962887/180644568-b2fc1d78-399c-443d-b714-3ab1cafb83bd.png">

 The URL to raise the PR will be automatically available as shown above.
-Use the link and open in the browser.
+Use the link and open it in the browser.

 ![image](https://user-images.githubusercontent.com/12962887/180644608-ad9175df-64cd-4f8e-930c-64333ea2222a.png)